 Architecture has long been a primary gateway to experiencing Charleston, but appetite is now equally the entrée, so to speak, to the Holy City’s sacristy of delights.
 At Zero George, we consider the culinary arts to be as equally refined as hospitality.
 In fact, they’re inseparable.

-Also, we assume that if you’re in any way, shape or form a “foodie” you’ve already made a reservation to experience dinner at Zero Restaurant + Bar, so this guide steers you to some of our favorites beyond those at your 0´ doorstep.
+Also, we assume that if you’re in any way, shape, or form a “foodie” you’ve already made a reservation to experience dinner at Zero Restaurant + Bar, so this guide steers you to some of our favorites beyond those at your 0´ doorstep.

 Day 1